dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 8. Select a **Placement**:

-      - **Bottom - basemap**: For the GIS app, this places the external map layer above other DHIS2 base maps but below the thematic map layers.
-For the Maps app, this makes the external map layer selectable as the base map (i.e. as an alternative to the DHIS2 base maps).
+      - **Bottom - basemap**: For the Maps app, this makes the external map layer selectable as the base map (i.e. as an alternative to the DHIS2 base maps).

-      - **Top - overlay**: For the GIS app, this places the external map layer above the thematic map layers but below facility and event data layers.
-For the Maps app, this allows the external map to be added from the Add Layer selection and placed anywhere above the base map.
+      - **Top - overlay**: For the Maps app, this allows the external map to be added from the Add Layer selection and placed anywhere above the base map.